OWASP/owasp-masvs/Document/0x03-Using_the_MASVS.md

 ## How to use this standard

-One of the best ways to use the Mobile Application Security Verification Standard is to use it as blueprint to create a Secure Coding Checklist specific to your application, platform or organization.
+One of the best ways to use the Mobile Application Security Verification Standard is to use it as blueprint to create a secure coding checklist specific to your application, platform or organization.
 Tailoring the MASVS to your use cases will increase the focus on the security requirements that are most important to your projects and environments.

 ## Applying MASVS in Practice